-Seminars are a critical part of this paper.
-Energetic and timely participation is expected.
+Seminars are a critical part of this course and energetic and timely participation is expected.
 Please inform the instructor in advance if you cannot attend a meeting and why.
-Seminar absence for other than medical or compassionate reasons will not be tolerated; more than three unexcused seminar absences will severely affect your participation grade.
+Absence from seminar for other than medical or compassionate reasons will compromise your learning experience in this course; three (3) or more unexcused seminar absences may adversely affect your participation grade.